jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 {"CybertronService": "The 'CybertronService' is a service class that globally manages transformers.
 It maintains a sub-list of entry-points for building text-fragments.
 Transformers can register and be added as entry-points, and they can also unregister and be removed from the available transformers and entry-points list."}
 # MarkdownCode > services > build-stack service
 {"BuildStackService": "The BuildStackService is a service class that prevents circular references by tracking running textframe - transformer pairs and providing functions to register and unregister these pairs."}
-# MarkdownCode > services > transformers > constant-extractor service
-{"ConstantExtractorService": "The ConstantExtractorService is a service that extracts constant definitions from source code and stores them in a json file.
-It replaces constants in the source texts with json references."}
 # MarkdownCode > services > result-cache service
 {"ResultCacheService": "The ResultCacheService is a service class that manages cached results for transformers.
 It stores and tracks results for text fragments, allowing transformers to store their results in a JSON file.
 The cache is updated when a transformer calculates a result, and it contains dictionaries, overwritten values, and the last save date.
 The cache also handles fragment deletion and key changes, and provides functions to overwrite, retrieve, and check if a text fragment is out of date.
 Additionally, the cache can be cleared using the clearCache() function."}
 # MarkdownCode > services > dialog service